sarahtanja/lab-book/_posts/2023-02-13-protocol-DNARNAextraction.md

 #### Buffer Preparation

-- [ ] Add 96 ml 100% ethanol (104 ml 95% ethanol) to the 24 ml DNA/RNA Wash Buffer concentrate (D7003).
-DNA/RNA Wash Buffer (D7003T) is supplied ready-to-use and does not require the addition of ethanol.
+- [ ] If using the 50-prep kit (D7003), add 96 ml 100% ethanol (104 ml 95% ethanol) to the 24 ml DNA/RNA Wash Buffer concentrate.

+  ​		*If using the 10-prep kit, DNA/RNA Wash Buffer (D7003T) is supplied ready-to-use and does not require the addition of ethanol.*
 - [ ] Reconstitute lyophilized DNase I with DNase/RNase-Free Water and mix by gentle inversion.
 Use immediately or store frozen aliquots. #E1009-A (250 U), add 275 µl water #E1009-A-S (50 U), add 55 µl water
 - [ ] Reconstitute lyophilized Proteinase K at 20 mg/ml with Proteinase K Storage Buffer and mix by vortexing.
 Use immediately or store frozen aliquots. #D3001-2-20 (60 mg), add 3.12 ml buffer #D3001-2-5 (5 mg), add 0.26 ml buffer
 - [ ] To prepare a 1X solution of DNA/RNA Shield™, add an equal volume of nuclease-free water (not provided) to the DNA/RNA Shield™ (2X concentrate) (1:1) and mix well.